 The members of the Compensation Committee are Deborah Andrews, Stephen C. Farrell (Chairman), and David Schlachet.
+Mr. Schlachet will not be standing for re-election to the Board of Directors at the Meeting.
 The Compensation Committee met seven times during 2017.
 All of the members of the Compensation Committee qualify as "independent" in accordance with Section 803(A) and Section 805(c)(1) of the NYSE American Company Guide.
 The Compensation Committee oversees our compensation and employee benefit plans and practices, including executive compensation arrangements and incentive plans and awards of stock options and other equity-based awards under our Equity Incentive Plan.
 The Compensation Committee recommends to the Board of Directors the terms and amount of executive compensation and grants of equity-based awards to executives, key employees, consultants, and independent contractors.
-The Co-Chief Executive Officers may make recommendations to the Compensation Committee concerning executive compensation and performance, but the Compensation Committee makes its own determination or recommendation to the Board of Directors with respect to the amount and components of compensation, including salary, bonus and equity awards to executive officers, generally taking into account factors such as company performance, individual performance, and compensation paid by peer group companies.
+The Co-Chief Executive Officers may make recommendations to the Compensation Committee concerning executive compensation and performance, but the Compensation Committee makes its own determination or recommendation to the Board of Directors such as company performance, individual performance, and compensation paid by peer group companies.
 A copy of the Compensation Committee Charter has been posted on our internet website and can be found at www.biotimeinc.com.